 Acceptable Solutions Performance Criteria A1 No Acceptable Solution.
-P1 Each internal lot, or an internal lot proposed in a plan of subdivision must have sufficient useable area and dimensions suitable for its intended use, having regard to: a) consistency with existing patterns of residential development of the surrounding area; b) the lot gaining access from a road existing prio to the planning scheme coming into effect; c) site constraints making an internal lot configuration the only reasonable option to efficiently use the land; d) the lot contributing to the more efficient use of residential land and infrastructure; e) the amenity of adjacent lots not being unreasonably affected by subsequent development and use; f) the lot having access to a road via an access strip, which is part of the lot, or a right-of-way, with a width of no less than 3.6m; g) passing bays being provided at appropriate distances to service the likely future use of the lot; h) the access strip being adjacent to or combined with no more than three other internal lot access strips provided that it is otherwise not appropriate to provide access via a public road i) the lot addressing and providing for passive surveillance of public open space and public rights of way if it fronts such public spaces; surveillance of public open space and public k) the intended location of buildings on the lots; l) the topography of the site; m) the presence of any natural hazards; n) adequate provision of private open space; and o) the pattern of development existing on
+P1 Each internal lot, or an internal lot proposed in a plan of subdivision must have sufficient useable area and dimensions suitable for its intended use, having regard to: a) consistency with existing patterns of residential development of the surrounding area; b) the lot gaining access from a road existing prior to the planning scheme coming into effect; c) site constraints making an internal lot configuration the only reasonable option to efficiently use the land; d) the lot contributing to the more efficient use of residential land and infrastructure; e) the amenity of adjacent lots not being unreasonably affected by subsequent development and use; f) the lot having access to a road via an access strip, which is part of the lot, or a right-of-way, with a width of no less than 3.6m; g) passing bays being provided at appropriate distances to service the likely future use of the lot; h) the access strip being adjacent to or combined with no more than three other internal lot access strips provided that it is otherwise not appropriate to provide access via a public road; i) the lot addressing and providing for passive surveillance of public open space and public rights of way if it fronts such public spaces; j) the relevant requirements for development of buildings on the lots; k) the intended location of buildings on the lots; l) the topography of the site; m) the presence of any natural hazards; n) adequate provision of private open space; and o) the pattern of development existing on established properties in the area.